Python3pkg/Nappy/wiki/Shell-Command.md

     822646564275439228

 It is not possible to specify an initial value and `private` at the same time using these shorthands; you must give a JSON attribute dictionary in that case.

+You can create any type of metric but you will have to use the JSON attributes format.
+So, for example, you can create a timer metric this way:

+    % nr -wM +newTimer '{ "kind":"timer", "value":"EPOCHTIME: 02/19/1999 11:05:53" }'

+The `"value"` field in the attributes for metric creation and the value in a plain write command are the only two places the EPOCHTIME syntax is accepted for translating a date string into a number.

 ### Deleting a metric
 You delete metrics using the `--killmetric` option.
 There is no single-letter option variant for this operation.
 Also the operation *requires* a metric ID and will not work with `-n` -- this is on purpose to protect you against the potential ambiguity inherent in metric labels.